SURE Criteria and Selection

 - Students who have attained a GPA of 3.0 or above are strongly recommended.

-- Must participate in a full-time 10-12 week summer research experience from May 1 to August 25, 2017 as prescribed by your SURE faculty advisor.
-Students who are not physically in Ann Arbor for more than 2 weeks between these respective dates cannot participate in the SURE program.
+- Must participate in a full-time 10-12 week summer research experience from May 3 to August 20, 2021, as prescribed by your SURE faculty advisor.

 - Need to identify an area of research and faculty member who would be willing to serve as your research advisor/mentor (we understand that this process may be ongoing and not finalized when completing the SURE application).

-- Must have the intent to pursue a graduate degree in engineering (SGUS, Master’s, Ph.D.).
+- Must have the intent to pursue a graduate degree in engineering (SUGS, Master’s, Ph.D.).

 - Individual departments may have additional application requirements; check with your SURE department contact.